iworld1991/InfVar/README.md

 # InfVar

 - the replication repo of the research project: How Do Agents Form Macroeconomic Expectations?
 Evidence from the Inflation Uncertainty
+- this branch includes work that's not used in the main body of the paper, on exogenously identified shocks to inflation and the IRF responses of expectations to these shocks.
 - Tao Wang
 - Bank of Canada